snlab/alto-doc/ECS_user_guide.md

 ## Introduction

 ECS is the abbreviation of **Endpoint Cost Service**, which provides the routing cost between endpoints.
 ECS accepts the pair of endpoints and returns the routing cost of the pair.
 It provides the routing cost by collecting raw networking data from OpenDayLight with different metrics such as hop counts, bandwidth and user-defined routing cost.
-This design document contains the information about our latest ECS implementation.
+This document contains the information about how to use ECS in ALTO.

 ## Features